Paris Walking Tours

 Map of the Area

-The Bois de Boulogne, the Woods of Boulogne, is a small part of what was the Forest of Rouvray which surrounded the Gallo-Roman city of Lutèce.
+The Bois de Boulogne, the Woods of Boulogne, is a part of what was the Forest of Rouvray that surrounded the Gallo-Roman city of Lutece.

-The Forest of Rouvray was named for the type of oak trees found there, Querus Robur.
-In the 14th century, Philippe IV gave it its present name.
+The Forest of Rouvray was named for the type of oak trees found there, the querus robur.
+It was given its present name in the 14th century by Philippe IV.

 The name "Boulogne" comes from a sanctuary dedicated to Notre-Dame de Boulogne le Petit built by Philippe le Bel.

-The Merovingian king Childeric II donated this land to the powerful Abbey of Saint Denis and became the site of many monastaries for some time.
+Merovingian king Childeric II donated this land to the Abbey of Saint Denis and so became the site of many monastaries to come.

-In the 13th century, Philippe Auguste bought a large part of the forest from the monks to create a hunting grounds.
+In the 13th century, Philippe Auguste bought a part of the forest from the monks to establish a hunting grounds.

-The area was enclosed by walls by Henri II and Henri III which included eight gates.
+This area was enclosed by walls by Henri II and Henri III.

-Henri IV contributed to the area by planting 15,000 blackberry bushes.
+Henri IV made his contribution to the area by planting 15,000 blackberry bushes.

-It was during the reign on Louis XIV that the Bois was first opened to the public.
+It was during the reign of Louis XIV that the Bois was first opened to the public.

-The original oak trees had all been felled by 1814, having provided fire wood to the occupying foreign armies and for the Parisians themselves over the years.
+The ancient oak trees had all been felled by 1814, providing fire wood to the occupying foreign armies and for the Parisians themselves over the years.
 Louis XIV also felled many trees for the building of ships for the royal navy.

 In 1848, it became the property of the state and was gifted to the City of Paris in 1852.
 Between 1852-1855, Baron Haussmann created the Bois de Boulogne as it is today.
 Two lakes connected by a waterfall were built.
 The Lower Lake contains two islands which are connected by a footbridge.